-Your pension will be increased on 1 January each year (The increase will be pro-rated if you have not been retired for a full year by the time of the increase) on the following basis:
+Your pension will be increased on 1 January each year (the increase will be pro-rated if you have not been retired for a full year by the time of the increase) on the following basis:

-- The Scheme will increase your GMP earned since April 1988 in line with the Consumer Price Index (CPI) up to 3% per year.
-The State will pay any further increases to this part of your pension necessary to provide full inflation-proofing; including increases on any GMP built up before April 1988. - Pension accrued between 6 April 1997 and 5 April 2005 will increase each year in line with the annual increase in the Retail Prices Index, subject to a maximum of 5% per annum. - Pension accrued post 5 April 2005 will increase each year in line with the annual increases in the Retail Prices Index, subject to a maximum of 2.5% per annum.

-- Discretionary increases
+- The Scheme will increase your Guaranteed Minimum Pension (GMP) earned since April 1988 in line with the Consumer Price Index (CPI) up to 3% per year.
+The State will pay any further increases to this part of your pension necessary to provide full inflation-proofing, including increases on any GMP built up before April 1988. - Pension accrued between 6 April 1997 and 5 April 2005 will increase each year in line with the annual increase in the Retail Prices Index (RPI), subject to a maximum of 5% per annum. - Pension accrued after 5 April 2005 will increase each year in line with the annual increases in RPI, subject to a maximum of 2.5% per annum. - Discretionary increases

-The Trustees have agreed with the sponsoring Employer that they will consider discretionary increases approximately twice during each valuation period (a valuation period is usually every three years).
-At the time of the review a number of factors will be taken into account including the inflationary trend since the last discretionary increase, competitor practice and the overall financial condition of the pension scheme.
-This process will be separate and distinct from the annual process to apply any Statutory increases.
+Increases to non-GMP pension accrued before 6 April 1997 are proposed by the Trustee and have to be agreed by the Company.
+The Trustee has agreed with the Company that it will consider discretionary increases at least twice during each valuation period (a valuation period is usually three years).
+At the time of the review a number of factors will be considered including the inflationary trend since the last discretionary increase, competitor practice and the overall financial condition of the Scheme.
+This process will be separate and distinct from the annual process to apply any statutory increases.

-- · Payments after your death - If you leave a spouse, your widow or widower will receive a pension for life equal to 50% of your pension before any reduction for tax-free cash taken at retirement, increased from date of retirement to date of death.
+- Payments after your death - If you leave a spouse, they will receive a pension for life equal to 50% of your pension before any reduction for tax-free cash taken at retirement, increased from date of retirement to date of death.
 This is on the condition that the marriage took place before you started to receive a pension under the Scheme.
-If your spouse is more than 10 years younger than you, the pension will likely be reduced. - If you die leaving children and no spouse's pension is payable or your spouse's pension has ceased to be paid, a child's pension may be payable to your eligible child or children.
+If your spouse is more than 10 years younger than you, the pension will likely be reduced. - If no spouse's pension is payable, a dependant pension may be available, subject to satisfactory evidence of financial dependency being provided to, and accepted by, the Trustee - If you die leaving children and no spouse's or dependant's pension is payable or your spouse's or dependant's pension has ceased to be paid, a child's pension may be payable to your eligible child or children.
 The pension payable to children is paid until the child reaches age 18 (or 23 whilst in full-time education or training approved by the Trustee).
 The total amount of children's pensions payable will be equal to the spouse's pension and if there is more than one child the pension may be split accordingly.
 Pensions may be paid to disabled children beyond this age. - If you die within five years of your retirement and do not leave a spouse or any dependants, an amount equal to five years payments less any payments already made will be paid to your estate.